-The Scoliosis and Spinal Deformities Program at Floating Hospital for Children in Boston manages care for everyone from newborns to older adults who have scoliosis or other spinal deformities, such as kyphosis, myelodysplasia or spondylolisthesis.
+The Scoliosis and Spine Program at Floating Hospital for Children in Boston manages care for everyone from newborns to older adults who have scoliosis or other spinal conditions, such as kyphosis, myelodysplasia or spondylolisthesis.

-Our team members are specialists in pediatric orthopaedics and other pediatric disciplines, including:
+Our team members are specialists in Pediatric Orthopedics and other pediatric disciplines, including:

 Why is this range of highly specialized expertise important?
 Treating spinal deformities can be very complex, and sometimes these disorders are present in kids who also have a range of other serious medical conditions.

 At our program, the collaboration among doctors from different fields is neither a rarity nor an exception.
 In most cases, our offices are just steps away from each other’s, and we collaborate regularly to care for children like yours.

 We’ve found that a team of specialists that spans multiple disciplines is very effective in caring for children with neuromuscular disorders.
 It’s especially helpful if your child has a combination of complex health problems that cause pain, restrict mobility or interfere with communications skills.

 Learn more about scoliosis, kyphosis and spondylolisthesis from the Scoliosis Research Society.

 Dr. Braun is joined by Harry C. Webster, MD, FAAP, Physiatrist, has managed care for children with a wide range of disorders, including cerebral palsy and muscular dystrophy, which can cause scoliosis and other spinal problems.
 He has been ranked multiple times as a “Top Doctor” by Boston magazine and founded the first clinic in New England using Botox to treat children with spasticity.